Suchismita-Deb/Suchismita-Deb.github.io/content/post/Devops/Kubernetes/KubernetesBasics.md

 In production environment the control plane runs on multiple nodes that span across several data center zones.

 {{<figure src="/images/Devops/Kubernetes/KubernetesWorkflow.png" alt="Kubernetes Workflow Architecture." caption="Kubernetes Workflow Architecture.">}}

+### **Kubernetes Egress.**

+Egress in Kubernetes means traffic that exists the cluster.
+The communication that goes out of the cster from the pod to an external endpoint.

+Pod inside the cluster need to talk to the database or another api endpoint that egress traffic.
+By default, pods in the kuernetes cluster are isolated from the xternal network and cannot initiate outbound connections.

+There is specific rules to configure the egress traffic. **Egress Network Policies** define which external endpoints pods can access.
+These policies function similarly to a firewall controlling outbound traffic.

+The other way using **Egress Gateway** network component that route all outbound connection through a pecific service proxy before they reach the destination.
+Tools like **Istio** provide an egress Gateway for managing egress traffic.